 Step 13: Optimize your business.

 Now that your product is for sale, you can optimize your business by connecting with affiliates, providing excellent and effective customer service, and promoting your product.
 The Knowledge Base offers “how to” guides for the technical tasks.
-For more tactical advise and business-related resources, ClickBank University is a wonderful resource.
+For more tactical advise and business-related resources, Spark, the only ClickBank-endorsed education platform, is a wonderful resource.

 Our Client Support Team is always available to help in any way they can.
 For how to contact ClickBank, here’s our contact information.